Club Profile

 Burnley Tickets

-In 2022 it was £30 to £40 for adults and usually available with some advance notice.
+In the Championship, tickets were £30 to £40 for adults and usually available with some advance notice.